bl0nd/sve/contributing-guides/style-guide.md

 Given that, consider the `PubkeyAuthentication` option for SSH.
 It requires the `Protocol` option to be set to `2` (since only SSHv2 supports public key authentication).
 Since SSh automatically uses protocol 2, it would make sense to label `Protocol` as a `vulnerable explicit` since you have to explicitly set it to `1` for it to be in a vulnerable state right?

-Well, if you set and provide `Protocol 1` as the prerequisite regex to sve with a type of `vulnerable explicit`, sve would say that `PubkeyAuthentication`'s prerequisites are satisfied, which we know isn't to be true as `PubkeyAuthentication` requires `Protocol 2`.
+Well, if you set and provide `Protocol 1` as the prerequisite regex to sve with a type of `vulnerable explicit`, sve would say that the prerequisites for `PubkeyAuthentication` are satisfied, which we know isn't to be true since the option requires `Protocol 2`.
 We also can't just switch the regex provided as that would mean the `vuln` key would have a value of the config option in a safe state and the `safe` key would have a value of the config option in a vulnerable state, which is even more confusing.
-So that's why we have 4 prereq types.
+So having these 4 specific prerequisite types helps us cover all possible cases.

 <a name="templates"></a>
 ### Templates